 - 1. The valedictorian will be the student with the highest cumulative grade point average as computed at the end of 8 semesters of high school work. - 2.
-The salutatorian will be the student with the second highest grade point average as computed at the end of 8 semesters of high school work.

-- 3. In case of a tie for valedictorian, co-valedictorians will be honored. - 4.
+The salutatorian will be the student with the second highest grade point average as computed at the end of 8 semesters of high school work. - 3.
+In case of a tie for valedictorian, co-valedictorians will be honored. - 4.
 In case of a tie for salutatorian, co-salutatorians will be honored. - 5.
-To qualify for this ranking, graduates will have to earn 29 units of credit overall with 4 units each in the areas of communication arts and social studies and 3 units each in the areas of science and math.
-They will have to earn at least an 3.0 grade point average on an 4-point grade scale in those 4 subject areas and score at or above the national average on a college entrance exam (SAT or ACT).
-Other requirements are 2 units of practical arts, 1 unit each in the areas of fine arts and physical education, .5 unit each in personal finance and health, 3 core electives plus 7 general electives of which 3 must be advanced electives either in foreign language, corecurriculum courses or vocational-technical courses. - 6.
+To qualify for this ranking, graduates will have to earn the designated appropriate number of credits (27 units of credit for students enrolled in vocational-technical school and 29 units of credit for students not enrolled in vocational-technical school) overall with 4 units each in the areas of communication arts and social studies and 3 units each in the areas of science and math.
+They will have to earn at least a 3.0 cumulative grade point average on an 4-point grade scale and score at or above the national average on a college entrance exam (SAT or ACT).
+Other requirements are 2 units of practical arts, 1 unit each in the areas of fine arts and physical education, .5 unit each in personal finance and health, 3 core electives plus 7 general electives of which 3 must be advanced electives either in foreign language, core-curriculum courses or vocational-technical courses. - 6.
 The valedictorian and salutatorian must be in attendance the last 4 consecutive semesters, and the grade point must be computed using the 4-point grade scale.